Selena Gomez Defends Taylor Swift Over Scooter Braun Music Battle

 "I love you guys and I thought you should know what's been going on," she concluded.

-Big Machine Label Group, which was founded by Borchetta, denied Swift's claim regarding the AMAs performance and Netflix documentary in a statement to NBC News.
+Big Machine Label Group, which was founded by Borchetta, fired back at Swift's claims regarding the AMAs performance and Netflix documentary.

 "At no point did we say Taylor could not perform on the AMAs or block her Netflix special," part of the statement read.
 "In fact, we do not have the right to keep her from performing live anywhere.
 Since Taylors decision to leave Big Machine last fall, we have continued to honor all of her requests to license her catalog to third parties as she promotes her current record in which we do not financially participate."